top of page

 Jonathon is back again in 2016.
 Here are a few of his recent trips to Can Toni...............

-"Last night at Can Toni, my favourite cafe /bar that is over a hundred years old listening to the great music of Kelly who left Indiana 6 years ago and never looked back as she relocated to Formentera.
+"Last night at Can Toni, my favourite cafe /bar that is over a hundred years old, listening to the great music of Kelly, who left Indiana 6 years ago and never looked back as she relocated to Formentera.

-We sang along with her on songs like Brand New Key, Me & Bobby McGhee, Material Girl and Que Sera Sera and then she belted out one of my favourites, 4 Non Blondes doing What's up.
+We sang along with her on songs like Brand New Key, Me & Bobby McGhee, Material Girl and Que Sera Sera, and then she belted out one of my favourites, 4 Non Blondes, doing What's Up.
 I went wild on that one.

-Kelly is the other American on this island and in between sets and her furiously puffing on a joint we had a great visit."
+Kelly is the other American on this Island, and in between sets and her furiously puffing on a joint, we had a great visit."

-Some say that the cantos of Flamenco came from the prayers of Jews who could not express their religion so instead sang passionate songs of love thus disguised.
+Some say that the cantos of Flamenco came from the prayers of Jews who could not express their religion, so instead sang passionate songs of love thus disguised.

-Paco sings with a throaty voice and you feel everything, even though you don't understand the words.
-The room goes wild and I declare right here that flamenco is the most sensuous of dances.
-Tonight we are all one!
+Paco sings with a throaty voice, and you feel everything, even though you don't understand the words.
+The room goes wild, and I declare right here that Flamenco is the most sensuous of dances.
+Tonight, we are all one!
 Ole!!!

 1/8/2016

-Blame it all on the Flamenco - The return of La Passionata !
+Blame it all on the Flamenco - The Return of La Passionata!

-The women, most of whom I recognise are belly up to the bar exuding that sexuality that I find ubiquitous in Spain.
-This is a Latin country after all.
+The women, most of whom I recognise, are belly up to the bar, exuding that sexuality that I find ubiquitous in Spain.
+This is a Latin country, after all.

-They sway, they clap, they raise their skirts in time to the music .They seduce with their smouldering Smokey eyes.
-Their hips undulate and their feet move expertly across the floor.
-This is their birthright and this dance is burnt into their souls and they make love right on the bar room floor as they dance.
+They sway, clap, and raise their skirts in time to the music.
+They seduce with their smouldering Smokey eyes.
+Their hips undulate, and their feet move expertly across the floor.
+This is their birthright, and this dance is burnt into their souls, and they make love right on the bar room floor as they dance.
 I watch as always until I also cannot watch.
-I must shake off my Anglo character flaws and start dancing too.
+I must shake off my Anglo character flaws and start dancing, too.
 The beat is too infectious to ignore.
-Tonight I am Latin.
+Tonight, I am Latin.

-The room starts shaking involuntarily as the women raise their skirts and twirl their fingers in the air Moorish style.
+The room starts shaking involuntarily as the women raise their skirts and twirl their fingers in the air, Moorish style.
 I can only stand there as I watch La Passionata take to the bar room floor, first dancing with one and then another, seducing each man and daring them to ask for more.
-She is more, more beautiful and lovelier than ever.
+She is more, more beautiful than ever.
 I watch, still feeling her wet kiss on my cheek.

 She catches my eye and gives me a wink.

-Oh the hell with it!
-Tonight I am going down to the Crossroads to sell my soul to the devil!
+Oh, the hell with it!
+Tonight, I am going down to the Crossroads to sell my soul to the devil!

 I am alone.